psychemedia/pentrich-uprising/tellings/10_cartwrights_mill.md

 TO DO - murder of William Horsfall

 But now this Barrowclough chap from Holmfirth, this corporal in the local Militia, had admitted to playing a part in Cartwright's murder.
 He was taken across the Pennines to Manchester, safe from interference, and examined.
 Under questioning, he revealed the location of two depots of arms, one near Holmfirth, the other near Grange Moor.
 Three hundred or so Scotch Greys were dispatched from Manchester, and all the force in Huddersfield, civil and military, ordered to co operate with them in seizing the concealed arms; the whole night was spent in a fruitless search.
 They'd found nothing.
 Further questioning of Barrowclough took place.
 Further investigation.
 Further investigation that revealed that Barrowclough had been at York, with his regiment, at the time of Horsfall's murder.
-It wasn't just the King who suffered from mental infirmit, the presamable cause of the singular infatuation he had for accusing himself of crimes which was not, and could not, be guilty.
+It wasn't just the King who suffered from mental infirmit, the presumable cause of the singular infatuation he had for accusing himself of crimes which was not, and could not, be guilty.

 But there was still James Oldroyd, the Monday night drinker who'd declaimed his part in the attack on Cartwright's Rawfolds Mill whilst under the sign of the Black Bull at Mirfield, and whose trial was now due.